-Gain life experiences and skills that are actively sought after by employers which can be a talking point at interviews, or the part of your CV that makes you stand out from the crowd.
-Students who go abroad are 20% less likely to be out of work, 10% more likely to be in ‘graduate jobs’ 6 months after graduation and are 7% higher average wage earners 6 months after graduation, compared to those who don’t go abroad.*
+Gain life experiences and skills that are actively sought after by employers.
+These can be talking points at interviews or a section on your CV that helps you stand out from the crowd.
+Students who go abroad are 20% less likely to be out of work, 10% more likely to be in ‘graduate jobs’ 6 months after graduation, and are 7% higher average wage earners 6 months after graduation, compared to those who don’t go abroad.*

 Add a new dimension to your degree

 Bring a different perspective to your subject by studying in a different cultural context.

 Develop networks and opportunities (professional or otherwise) which can last well beyond the Study Abroad period.